aspose-cad/Aspose.CAD-Documentation/net/faq/_index.md

 ## **General**
 **Q: What is Aspose.CAD?**

 Aspose.CAD for .NET is a class library that allows your applications to perform a wide variety of document processing tasks.
-With Aspose.Words for .NET, you can generate, modify, convert, render, and print documents without third-party applications.
+With Aspose.CAD for .NET, you can generate, modify, convert, render, and print documents without third-party applications.

 Details can be found in our documentation.